abhisha1991/w207_final_project/README.md

 3. Optionally remove any container that may be running via "docker rm <container_name>".
 For example, docker rm w207-project
 4. Start new container with "docker run -d --name w207-project -p 8888:8888 -v /root/w207_final_project:/project w207"
 5. Confirm notebook is up and running with "docker ps -a"
+6. Optionally, enter into the docker container via "sudo docker exec -it w207-project /bin/bash"

 OR If the container with the Jupyter notebook is already running